rangle/redux-gtm/docs/api/event-helpers/create-ga-event.md

 ```

 Say your app experiences a request that fails with a `500` status
-code.
-ReduxGTM will emit the following event:
+code, ReduxGTM will emit the following event:

 ```js
 {